Melissa Hefferlin

 Awards and Recognition (Selected)

-Signature Member, Oil Painters of America, 2025
+Signature Membership, Oil Painters of America, 2025

 Juror, Artists Magazine 41st Annual International Competition, Still Life, 2024